Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, some of our parks have space which can be reserved for your private use.
 Please visit Diamond Springs Park , Olive Street Park , Tower Park , and Veterans Park for more information.

 The Children's Gallery is an all hands-on area that is perfect for children and adults as well.
 Everything in this family-friendly exhibit can be handled.
-Youngsters can play in the kitchen in "Grandma's House", build in "Grandpa's Workshop", use a switch board to place a call or use the telegraph to send a message by Morse code in the "Telegraph and Telephone Exchange" or slide down the slide reminiscent of the old High Schools fire escape.
+Youngsters can play in the kitchen in "Grandma's House", build in "Grandpa's Workshop", bake bread in the "Famous Bakery" or slide down the slide reminiscent of the old High Schools fire escape.
 Many of our other exhibits include hands-on elements geared for children as well.

 64 Gallon Recycle Cart $2.8564 Gallon Recycle Cart-2nd Cart Free96 Gallon Solid Waste Cart $11.6064 Gallon Solid Waste Cart $11.2032 Gallon Refuse Cart (resident must qualify) $10.50